openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-checkboxgroup.md

 CheckboxGroup(options?: CheckboxGroupOptions)

-Creates a check box group so that you can select or deselect all check boxes in the group at the same time.
-Check boxes and the check box group that share a group name belong to the same group.
+Creates a check box group so that you can select or deselect all check boxes in the group at once.
+Check boxes and check box groups that share the same group name belong to the same group.

+When this API is used with components that come with a pre-loading mechanism, such as the \<List> component, those check boxes that have not been created yet need to be manually selected or unselected.

 **Widget capability**: Since API version 9, this feature is supported in ArkTS widgets.